salaboy/kubeday-japan-2022/README.md

 On this step-by-step tutorial we are going to setup up and use a Function-as-a-Service (FaaS) platform.
 Development teams can request their development environments, create and deploy their functions that can be later promoted to our production environment using a GitOps approach.

+You can follow this video with all the steps: [https://youtu.be/ObNe9VirzA0](https://youtu.be/ObNe9VirzA0)

 After setting up all the tools that we need, this tutorial is divided into three main sections: